NLnetLabs/rpki-doc/source/krill/failure-scenarios.rst

-When an operator or a script generates a ROA that causes a legitimate route to be considered RPKI Invalid, it may (severely) affect reachability of the network, as other networks will start dropping the BGP announcement.
+When an operator or a script generates a ROA that causes a legitimate route to be considered RPKI Invalid, it may (severely) affect reachability of the network, as it is increasingly likely that other networks will start dropping the BGP announcement.

 Monitoring should be in place to detect misconfigured ROAs.
-If any legitimate BGP announcement has the state *RPKI Invalid*.
+If any legitimate BGP announcement has the state *RPKI Invalid* the operator should remove the ROA and replace it with a correct one.
+Note that verifying RPKI validity state does not have to be performed on actual BGP announcements seen in the DFZ.
+An ASN and prefix combo can be fed to several Relying Party software packages, which will return the RPKI validity state based on its current cache.

 An Incorrect ROA is Published for the Repository Servers
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""